Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 The other control is mounted on the side of the console.
 It is used when the seat is in bed mode.
 Suite lighting is “infinitely variable” between off and maximum brightness.

+One of the best attributes of the Delta One suite is the video screen.
 The picture on the 18-inch video screen is clear and bright.
-The screen is positioned directly in front of the seat in a fixed position meaning that viewing is always available.
+The screen is positioned directly in front of the seat in a fixed position meaning that viewing is available whenever the system is on.

 The video remote is concealed under a panel on the console.